-My first Travel with Wendy adventure was visiting and exploring the little country of Holland.
+My first Travel with Wendy adventure was visiting and exploring the little country of Holland (The Netherlands) in 1988.
 In Germany, it is known as “Nederland.”
 I love the Dutch, warm, welcoming and smiley.
 The people are contrary to the precarious and sometimes inclement weather we suffer from here in Stuttgart.
-This weekend, we left with snow and arrived to sunny skies in Holland only six hours away.
-This is what happens traveling in spring in Europe, you’ve got to go with it!
+This weekend, our spring travel had us arriving in The Netherlands with sunny skies.
+Leaving the gray German skies behind.
+This is what happens sometimes when traveling in Europe, it can change on a dime.

-Holland is one of the most visited countries here in Europe and for most of us stationed here we visit at least once.
+The Netherlands is one of the most visited countries here in Europe and for most of us stationed here we visit at least once.
 For being such a small country, Holland has a lot to see.
-Our main goal was to see the tulips in Lisse, at the Keukenhof gardens.
+Our main goal for spring travel this year was to see the tulips in Lisse, at the Keukenhof gardens.
 Having grown up in northern New York along the Rideau canal in Canada, I was well aware of Holland’s generous spirit every spring as their gift blossomed along the water in Ottawa.

-However, having been a few times myself to Holland, I knew it was rich in culture, diversity and beauty.
-We visited the cities of Gouda and Delft as well and stayed in the beautiful town of Wassenaar near The Hague.
+However, having been a few times myself to The Netherelands, I knew it was rich in culture, diversity and beauty.
+The spring we traveled to the cities of Gouda and Delft as well and stayed in the beautiful town of Wassenaar near The Hague.

 Gouda’s town hall